skyler-ruiter/skylers_bar/Amaro/aperol_spritz.md

 ---

 #### Notes:
 > It's an apertif so its great for before dinner and with dinner to keep your appetite up.
 It's also very refreshing and light making it great for a summer drink as well.
 The prosecco takes front and center so you should hopefully already enjoy that but I use this is a tool to get accustumed to the Aperol flavors.
 Since the bitterness of european liqueurs can be a bit much for some people, this is a great way to ease into it.
+Not to mention it has a fantastic color!

 ---